delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

 The `mergeSignals()` method merges the `response` and `answer` signals into the frontend store.

-With our backend in place, we can now use the `data-on-click` attribute to send a `GET` request to the `/actions/quiz` endpoint on the server when a button is clicked.
+With our backend in place, we can now use the `data-on-click` attribute to trigger the `$get()` action, which sends a `GET` request to the `/actions/quiz` endpoint on the server when a button is clicked.

 ```html
 <div